Individual thesis topics

 -

-- Can we improve these methods using this additional contextual information using loss augmentations or other procedures?
+- Can we enhance these methods with additional contextual information?

 -